-The IRS offers a list of available itemized deductions on its website each year.
+The IRS offers a list of available and updated itemized deductions on its website each year.

 Medical and dental expenses include the cost of insurance premiums as long as your employer doesn't reimburse you for them, as well as certain qualifying medical and dental care costs.
-You can deduct the portion that exceeds 7.5 percent of your adjusted gross income (AGI) in 2018, but this is set to increase to 10 percent in 2019.
+You can deduct the portion that exceeds 7.5 percent of your adjusted gross income (AGI) in 2018, but this threshold increases to 10 percent in 2019.

 The TCJA restricts the deduction for state, local, and property taxes to $10,000 beginning in 2018, or $5,000 if you're married and filing a separate return.
 This is $10,000 collectively, not $10,000 for each type of tax.

 The mortgage interest deduction is capped at mortgage debts of $750,000 by the TCJA, down from $1 million in 2017.
-The new tax law additionally restricts this deduction to acquisition debt only, not equity debt as has historically been the case, unless the funds from the equity loan are used to "buy, build, or substantially improve" a home.
+The new tax law additionally restricts this deduction to acquisition debt only, not equity debt as has historically been the case, unless the funds from the equity loan are used to "buy, build, or substantially improve" a home, according to the IRS.

-The casualty and theft loss deduction is now limited to losses sustained due to events that occurred in locations that the U.S. president has declared to be disaster areas.
+The casualty and theft loss deduction is now limited to losses sustained due to events that occurred in locations that have been declared to be disaster areas by the U.S. president.